kevin-nyquist/DB_term_project/README.md

 - **service_swagger**: localhost:8001/docs
 - **postgre**: localhost:5432  (user: postgres, pass: postgres)

 By updating the code, services have to reload, so it is not necessary to restart the docker to update the code.
+It does require restart after initializing the database.

 ## Initializing the Database
 ### Postgres